 In general, any confidential information that can give an organisation a competitive edge can be classified as a trade secret: these can encompass manufacturing or industrial secrets and commercial secrets.
 What is regarded as a trade secret is bespoke to each individual IP case and takes into account the circumstances and type of information being dealt with.

-Under UK patent law, the NHS automatically owns the right to any intellectual property created by healthcare professionals in the course of their employment or specifically assigned duties.
+Under UK patent law, the NHS, as their employer, will usually own the intellectual property created by healthcare professionals in the course of their employment or specifically assigned duties.
 We assist NHS Scotland in managing this IP, to ensure a return on investment for the health service.
-Any revenue generated from commercialising ideas and innovations from healthcare professionals is shared with the originator and the health board through a bespoke NHS inventor award scheme as detailed in individual employee contracts and/or health board IP policies.
+Any revenue generated from commercialising these ideas and innovations from healthcare professionals is shared with the originator and the health board through a bespoke NHS inventor award scheme as detailed in individual employee contracts and/or health board IP policies.